ikennaezef/auth-API/README.md

 # Auth API

 An API that handles the user authentication processes.
-It includes new user registration, login, email verification, forgot password functionality.
+It includes new user registration, login, email verification with OTP, forgot password functionality.

 ## Documentation